Major Controversies Surrounding Thomas Massie: A Detailed Timeline

 In May 2014, Thomas Massie objected to a voice vote to award golf star Jack Nicklaus a gold medal recognizing his "service to the nation", and demanded a roll call vote.

-June 2014: Named "Mr. No" by Politico
+June 2014: Named 'Mr. No' by Politico

-2015: Voted Present on Joint Comprehensive Plan of Action
+2015: Voted Present on Iran Nuclear Agreement

 In 2015, Thomas Massie was the sole member of the House to vote "present" on the Joint Comprehensive Plan of Action, also known as the Iran nuclear agreement, citing Constitutional concerns.

-November 2016: Voted Against Extension of U.S. Sanctions Against Iran
+November 2016: Voted Against Iran Sanctions Extension

 In November 2016, Thomas Massie was the only member of the House to vote against an extension of U.S. sanctions against Iran.